 I take extensive notes during the session, writing down as much detail as possible.
 I used to write the notes long-hand, but have been using a laptop computer for the job since about 2004.
-The spotting session is recorded with a hand-held audio recorder.
-It used to be on micro cassettes until about 8 years ago when we switched to a digital recorder.
+The spotting session is recorded with a recording app on my phone.
+It used to be on micro cassettes until about 15 years ago when we switched to a digital recorder.
 Now I can have a copy of the recording as well to make sure I didn’t miss anything during the session.
-The digital file can be easily archived and searched for any historical reference.
+The digital file can be easily archived, shared, and searched for any historical reference.